mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}

-### Free solo with explicit text
+### Helper message

 Sometimes you want to make explicit to the user that he/she can add whatever value he/she wants.
-The following demo adds a last option: `Add "YOUR SEARCH"` .
+The following demo adds a last option: `Add "YOUR SEARCH"`.

 {{"demo": "pages/components/autocomplete/FreeSoloCreateOption.js"}}

-### Free solo to open a dialog

-You could also create dialog when the user wants to add a new value.
+You could also display a dialog when the user wants to add a new value.

 {{"demo": "pages/components/autocomplete/FreeSoloCreateOptionDialog.js"}}